 How to Clean Your Deck, Pavers and Outdoor Tiles

 The outdoor area of your home is a wonderful place to relax, entertain, and enjoy as an extension of your general living space.
-Most outdoor areas have some kind of decking, tiles, and/or pavers, and if you follow these tips to keep them clean, you’ll be rewarded with an outdoor space that is always welcoming and attractive.
+Most outdoor areas have some kind of outdoor decking, tiles, and/or pavers, and if you follow these tips to keep them clean, you’ll be rewarded with an outdoor space that is always welcoming and attractive.

 Cleaning your deck